Beyond the Classroom

 - The 9th grade class is working on a group activity to enrich the students’ learning, to help open their eyes to world hunger issues, and to demonstrate how citizens in various communities around the planet live.

 - 10th grade students will work on an activity with the service program called KB Operation Hope.
 Their website was started by two Knox students.
 The goal of working with this program is to help students at Knox learn about various needs around the planet and to help the program gather goods to support communities globally.
+For information about this trip, click here.

 - Juniors will continue the trend of service for others by participating in a project revolving around Habitat for Humanity.
 Habitat for Humanity is a program which has teenagers and adults work with professionals to build homes for needy individuals and/or repair homes damaged by storms.